Go Backpacking

 Alex then zipped over to the second platform to receive each of us as we took turns.
 Ethan attached my harness to the zipline, including a safety clip (used as a backup in case the primary connection fails).

-Once he'd radioed Alex to confirm he was ready, I was given the green light to “zip on!”
-At that point, all I had to do was leap off the platform enthusiastically and zoom over the park.
+Once he'd radioed Alex to confirm he was ready, I was given the green light to "zip on!"
+At that point, I had to leap off the platform enthusiastically and zoom over the park.

 The braking system at the other end gives you a bit of a jolt, but it's the easiest way for beginners to navigate the course.
 Our guides controlled their braking themselves and didn't need it.

 Everyone in our group managed the first and shortest zipline without trouble.
-The second was easier, as we were gaining confidence.
-That was until we hit the obstacle course!
+The second was more manageable as we gained confidence—that was until we hit the obstacle course!

 Obstacle Course